CharReek/Project-4-Blog/README.md

 ### Navigation Bar
 The navigation bar is there to help users get around the site easily.
 This is always at the top so that views can always use it.
 The navigation bar is fully responsive and when it shriks it goes into a collapsable nav bar.
 This is great for moblie users.
 The menu also changed depending on if the user is logged in.
 If the user is not logged in the nav bar will show 'register' 'login'.
 Once the user is logged in the nav bar will change to 'logout'.

 ### Footer
 The footer is showed through out the entire sit, it has links to social media sites so users can keep up with whats going on on various different platform linked to the blog.

+### Homepage header image
+Before users see the post they will see a home page header, this hows this site name with some images that help show a variety of different items giving the user an idea on what the site is about.

 ### Blog Post Cards
 Blog post cards are shown on the home page, this is due to it beign the main focus of the blog.
 The 4 most recent posts will show if there are over 4 post the page will paginate and add a next / previous button.
 The user then has the option to select what post they want to view.
 Each post has an image on the front that is a reference to what the post is about.
 I chose a colourful background to add something more to the page, this will also help catching the attention of the user making them want to intereact with the post.
 I also added a title that on hover/ click has a line animation underline the text, this lets the user knwo where on the page they are looking at and helps highlight the post more.